 Doing well is not just about having a good set of notes!
 To convert the information in the lecture notes to your own working knowledge of genetics you need to consider the content compared to what you already know, and how you can use the content to solve real world genetic problems.
+Doing the assigned genetics problems is very important.

 One good way to assess how well you are doing this is to come to class and to fully engage with the learning activities of BIOC15.
 Best wishes for an exciting learning journey!